jmeistrich/rnl-conf-2025/slides/slides.md

 But then you have to deal with platform differences of Safari on Mac vs. Edge on Windows, and old OS versions will have old webview versions.

-And it uses Rust for code in the main process, which is great if you love Rust, but otherwise it's a whole other language to learn.
+And you'll use Rust for the code in the main process, which is great if you love Rust, but otherwise it's a whole other language to learn.

 And it's still a webview.
 -->